 The employee should see the result displayed on the EBT in confirmation test.

-If the alcohol confirmations test results is 0.02 % or higher, direct the employee to sign and date the alcohol testing form.
+If the alcohol confirmations test result is 0.02 % or higher, direct the employee to sign and date the alcohol testing form.

-Immediately transmit the result directly to the company representative in a confidential manner
+Immediately transmit the result directly to the company representative in a confidential manner.

-Printout of the results, both the screening and confirmatory, shall be forwarded to the CAA along with the alcohol testing Form MED- Form 20, not more than 2 weeks from the verified positive test.
+Printout of the results, both the screening and confirmatory, shall be forwarded to the CAA along with the alcohol testing Form MED- Form 20, not more than two (2) days from the verified positive test.

 Refusal to take an alcohol test